How to Become an Army Doctor in India After 12th

 Step 1: Complete 10+2 with Science Stream

 We have provided a step-by-step guide here to answer your query on how to become doctor in army.
-Aspirants who want to pursue this field are required to complete 10+2 with 60% in PCB and 50% in English in the first attempt from a recognised university.
+Aspirants who want to pursue this field are required to complete 10+2 with 60% in PCB and 50% in English in the first attempt from a recognised board.

 Step 2: Entrance Examination